 The matchValues method matches elements from query with those in target using different matching approaches depending on parameter param.
-Generally, query is expected to contain MS experimental values (m/z and possibly retention time) while target reference values. query and target can be numeric, a two dimensional array (such as a data.frame, matrix or DataFrame), a SummarizedExperiment or a QFeatures.
+Generally, query is expected to contain MS experimental values (m/z and possibly retention time) while target reference values. query and target can be numeric, a two dimensional array (such as a data.frame, matrix or DataFrame), a SummarizedExperiment or a QFeatures, target can in addition be a Spectra::Spectra() object.
 For SummarizedExperiment, the information for the matching is expected to be in the object's rowData.
-For QFeatures matching is performed for values present in the rowData of one of the object's assays (which needs to be specified with the assayQuery parameter - if a QFeatures is used as target the name of the assay needs to be specified with parameter assayTarget). matchMz is an alias for matchValues to allow backward compatibility.
+For QFeatures matching is performed for values present in the rowData of one of the object's assays (which needs to be specified with the assayQuery parameter - if a QFeatures is used as target the name of the assay needs to be specified with parameter assayTarget).
+If target is a Spectra matching is performed against spectra variables of this object and the respective variable names need to be specified e.g. with mzColname and/or rtColname. matchMz is an alias for matchValues to allow backward compatibility.